The walking trail from the Reids Plateau to Echo Point in the Katoomba area of the Blue Mountains is a family-friendly track with many highlights.

 Keen to continue hiking from Echo Point?

-Walk down the Giant Stairway at the Three Sisters, turn right and continue hiking through thriving forest scenery all the way to the Furber Steps and climb back up to Scenic World and the Reids Plateau.
+Walk down the Giant Stairway at the Three Sisters, turn right and continue hiking through thriving forest scenery to the Furber Steps and climb back up to Scenic World and the Reids Plateau.